 Dennis Finnell (MFA '80) has taught at the University of Tennessee, Mount Holyoke College, and Wesleyan University, and has briefly held over thirty jobs, at last count.
 His 2014 book, Ruins Assembling, was nominated for the 2016 Poets' Prize.
 He's received fellowships from the Arthur Vogelstein Foundation, twice from the Ragdale Foundation, with residencies at MacDowell and Ragdale.
 Born and raised in St. Louis, Missouri, he now lives in western Massachusetts.

 Diane Wald (MFA '78) has published more than 250 poems in literary magazines since 1966.
-She was the recipient of a two-year fellowship in poetry from the Fine Arts Work Center in Provincetown and has been awarded the Grolier Poetry Prize, The Denny Award, The Open Voice Award, and the Anne Halley Award.
-She also received a state grant from the Artists Foundation (Massachusetts Council on the Arts) and was Poet-of-the-Year for Massachusetts, New England Association of Teachers of English in 1992.
+She the recipient of a two-year fellowship in poetry from the Fine Arts Work Center in Provincetown and has been awarded the Grolier Poetry Prize, The Denny Award, The Open Voice Award, and the Anne Halley Award.
+She also received a state grant from the Artists Foundation (Massachusetts Council on the Arts).
 She has published four print chapbooks (Target of Roses from Grande Ronde Press, My Hat That Was Dreaming from White Fields Press, Double Mirror from Runaway Spoon Press, and Faustinetta, Gegenschein, Trapunto from Cervena Barva Press) and won the Green Lake Chapbook Award from Owl Creek Press.
 An electronic chapbook (Improvisations on Titles of Works by Jean Dubuffet) appears on the Mudlark website.
 Her book Lucid Suitcase was published by Red Hen Press in 1999 and her second book, The Yellow Hotel, was published by Verse Press in the fall of 2002.
-Wonderbender, her third poetry collection, was published by 1913 Press in 2011.
-Her novel Gillyflower was published in April 2019 by She Writes Press.
-Gillyflower won first place in the novella category from the Next Generation Indie Book Awards, first place in the novella category from American Book Fest, and a bronze medal from Reader’s Favorite.
-A second novel, My Famous Brain, will be published in the fall of 2021.
+Wonderbender, her third collection, was published by 1913 Press in 2011.
+A new collection, The Warhol Pillows, was published in 2021 by Finishing Line Press.
+Her novel Gillyflower was published in April 2019 by She Writes Press, and won first place in the novella category from the Next Generation Indie Book Awards, first place in the novella category from American Book Fest, and a bronze medal from Reader’s Favorite.
+A novel, My Famous Brain, is forthcoming in October 2021.

 Dr. Irma McClaurin (MFA '76), Black Feminist Speaker, is a woman of many talents who believes profoundly that you must “change minds, change hearts, change behavior to achieve transformation.”
 She is an activist bio-cultural anthropologist who studies the social construction of inequality.
 McClaurin is the founder and senior consultant of Irma McClaurin Solutions (IMS), a business that is focused on leadership and organizational development; diversity and change strategies; authentic community engagement practices; and research and evaluations.
 McClaurin seeks to find immediate and sustainable solutions to emerging and urgent issues, and offers support informed by past experiences as a president of Shaw University and Chief Diversity Officer at Teach For America.
 Dubbed an “academic entrepreneur,” she has held numerous executive positions that include grant making and fundraising.
 She has a background in policy and was a senior faculty at the Federal Executive Institute (FEI) teaching leadership education to senior federal executives.
 Dr. McClaurin recently founded the “Irma McClaurin Black Feminist Archive” in 2016; it is a collaboration with the University of Massachusetts Amherst’s W.E.B.
 Du Bois Library Department of Special Collections and University Archives (SCUA) and the W.E.B.
 Du Bois Center.
 She now presents nationally on the Archive and has appeared on ABC7 “Here and Now” to talk about this legacy project.
 In 2019, the @CiteBlackWomen launched its inaugural podcast with an interview with McClaurin on the Black Feminist Archive.
 And Ms. Magazine published an interview about the Archive in 2018.